 Get more online teaching help for free

 Impaq’s education specialists are hosting free webinars to assist all Grade 10 – 12 learners.
-Visit Impaq’s Event page to register or for more information.
+Visit Impaq’s Page to register or for more information.
 View previous webinar sessions on Impaq’s YouTube channel.

 Note: If you enjoyed this article, and would like to keep updated with more, you can: